-Typically, medications alone will not resolves a hoarding issue.
+Typically, medications alone will not resolve a hoarding issue.
 Medications have been proven to assist in reducing the anxiety level associated with eliminating possessions from a hoard.
 However, while this may assist in eliminating some items from a hoard, this type of medication usually does not stop the accumulation of possessions as part of the hoarding process.

 In addition to being a clinically recognized mental disorder, hoarding can have other health consequences.
 First, as clutter mounts, a residence becomes less clean and less livable.
 In such an environment, problems can occur that jeopardize a hoarder’s health.
 For example, rodents oftentimes are attracted to and live in hoards.
 Rodent droppings can have a seriously negative impact on a person’s health.

 How Does Hoarding Affect a Residence?

 As hoarding progresses and becomes more serious, a residence typically falls into disrepair.
 In addition, spaces within a residence no longer can be used for their intended purposes.
 Moreover, appliances and even beds become inaccessible due to the growth of a hoard. [

 Is Hoarding the Result of a Prior Financial Hardship?